 Each riser is a shared enclosure as all services within them serve neighbouring flats.
 Risers are continuous and extend the full height of the building.
 Risers contain electrical service cables, soil pipes, non -combustible pipework and combustible pipework.
-Risers are generally a sterile environment, however, as displayed in all other high-rise blocks, there are several breaches which are to be addressed and are highlighted in the compartmentation survey.
+Risers are generally a sterile environment, however, as displayed in all other high-rise blocks, there are several breaches to compartmentation.